The Phantom (1996 film): Future

 Billy Zane originally signed up to do two sequels, but these were not made because of the disappointing sale of tickets for The Phantom in theaters.

 In 2008, Paramount Pictures was considering creating a sequel to The Phantom, with Zane, Swanson and Zeta-Jones returning in their roles.
 Instead of the sequel, a reboot of the Phantom was in the works, called The Phantom: Legacy, to be produced by Bruce Sherlock (who was also an executive producer of The Phantom) and written by Tim Boyle.
 Sam Worthington was being considered for the lead role.
 By 2014, plans for this film had fallen through as well, and producer Mark Gordon was instead attached to a Phantom reboot.

 Novelization

 A novelization of The Phantom was written by Rob MacGregor, the author of a series of Indiana Jones novels.
 This novel included a more detailed look at the backstory of many characters, and the origin of The Phantom.
 Several scenes that were omitted from the final cut of the movie are also included.

 Home media release

 The Phantom was released on Blu-ray on February 9, 2010, by Lionsgate and re-released by Paramount on September 15, 2020.

+The film was released on 4K UHD and Blu-ray by Kino Lorber under its KL Studio Classics line on April 14, 2026.